pdesai5839/cassandra_cluster/README.md

 The process of data modeling in Cassandra is quite different than the typical process we follow in the relational world.
 In SQL, we normalize the data and create a rigid structure around it.
 In NoSQL, we duplicate values (de-normalize) between tables, try to organize the data for efficient read and write operations (partition key), apply presorting and uniqueness (clustering key).

 ### Using BATCH to Keep Data in Sync
+Due to the duplication, keeping data consistent across multiple tables is essential.
+In Cassandra, you can do that by using BATCH statements that give you an all-at-once guarantee, also called atomicity.

+Batch statements are cheap on a single partition, but dangerous when used on different partitions.
+There are a few reasons for this:
+* Performance Impact: Batch statements can lead to performance issues, especially for large batches or when executed frequently.
+Since batch statements are processed as a single operation, they can cause increased memory consumption and longer execution times, resulting in degraded performance for both read and write operations.
+* Scalability Concerns: Large batches can overwhelm Cassandra nodes and impact cluster scalability.
+When processing a batch, Cassandra must lock multiple rows or partitions, which can lead to contention and performance bottlenecks, particularly in distributed environments with a high volume of concurrent requests.
+* Consistency Risks: Batch statements in Cassandra do not provide strong consistency guarantees by default.
+While Cassandra supports eventual consistency, executing a batch can lead to inconsistent or unpredictable outcomes, especially in scenarios involving multiple partitions or distributed transactions.
+* Atomicity Challenges: Cassandra batch statements do not offer full ACID (Atomicity, Consistency, Isolation, Durability) transactional semantics.
+While batch operations are executed atomically within a single partition, they do not provide transactional guarantees across multiple partitions or nodes